 These five films, in order of relevance but not quality, explain the current political climate more succinctly than popular news media will, because popular news media is run by corrupt, two-faced business men and women who profit off hordes of thoughtless, overweight dimwits.
 Dissident enough?

-The title isn’t very original but is 100% fitting, and the plot details simple and glaring facts about the socioeconomic forces that lead to man’s descent into ignorance, including the careless destruction of the natural world, ignored by the liberal left and unaddressed by the ineffectual right.
+The title isn’t very original but is 100% fitting, and the plot details simple and glaring facts about the socioeconomic forces that lead to man’s descent into ignorance, including the careless destruction of the natural world, ignored by the ineffectual right and unaddressed by the goofy liberal left.

 Dr. Strangelove (1964)

 The Russians blah bluh blurr and the President is a meek and mild doorstop.
 This is the greatest comedy of all time, making out of government’s inability to keep anything secret an absolute mince meat of mockery, and trivializing the nuclear arms race with a glee that is neither sardonic nor childish but ultra-realistic, acknowledging the inevitability of death itself while corrupt leaders blow comparative innocents and unknowns to smithereens and wipe over their crimes (if we are being objective) with public speeches.

 Politicians are almost unanimously corrupt, and the choice of Trump as GOP nominee along with his “stronger than expected” bid proves nothing has changed since Watergate.
 The king of conspiracy theory mongering should himself be subject to conspiracy theory if not federal inquiry, only it’s not conspiracy at all, proving he’s not as dumb as the idiots around him and before him who get caught, though still an ideologically clueless moron if moron is defined as “child posing as adult.”